microsoft/FabricRTIWorkshop/docs/workshop.md

 </div>
 <img src=assets/RTAMenu.png alt="RTA Menu" width="850" height="175">

-- While similar to the Power BI dashaboard functionality, Real-time Dashboards have a different use case.
-Real-time Dashboards are commonly used for opertaional decision making, rather than the business intelligence use cases Power BI targets.
+- While similar to Power BI's dashboard functionality, Real-time Dashboards have a different use case.
+Real-time Dashboards are commonly used for operational decision making, rather than the business intelligence use cases Power BI targets.
 Power BI supports more advanced visualizations and provides a rich data-story capabilities.
-Real-time Dashboards refresh very fast and allow with ease to toggle between visuals, analysts to pro-developer can explore/edit queries without needing to download a desktop tool.
+Real-time Dashboards refresh very fast and allow with ease to toggle between visuals, and analysts to pro-developer can explore/edit queries without needing to download a desktop tool.
 This makes the experience simpler for analysts to understand and visualize large volumes of highly-granular data.
 - In this solution, the Real-time dashboard will contain a collection of visual tiles _Click Through Rate_ stat KPIs, _Impressions_ area chart, _Clicks_ area chart, _Impressions by Location_ map for geo-spatial analytics and _Average Page Load Time_ in a line chart.
 This feature supports filter parameters, additional pages, markdown tiles, including Plotly, multiple KQL datasources, base queries, embedding.
 - Real-time Dashboard's also support sharing while retaining permission controls, setting of alerts via Data Activator, and automatic refresh with a minimum frequency of 30 seconds.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-intelligence/dashboard-real-time-create>).